kkirsche/aioutilities/README.md

-# aiopool
+# asynciopool

 `asyncio`-powered coroutine worker pool.
 No more juggling bounded semaphores and annoying timeouts, and allows you to run through millions of pieces of data efficiently.

 # Installation

 ```
-pip install aiopool
+pip install asynciopool
 ```

 # Example Usage